mrkawa/ffDL/README.md

-# ffDL
-Fantasy Football Deep Learning
+# Fantasy Football Deep Learning

+## Data

+The dataset for this project was collected using [nflfastR](https://github.com/mrcaseb/nflfastR)